digital-land/digital-land-postgres/README.md

 To see how the values for bucket and key are extracted have a [look here](https://github.com/digital-land/digital-land-infrastructure/blob/main/terraform/modules/tasks/main.tf#L136:L155)

 ## Running locally to load data into local postgres

+Since running locally does not download the Digital Land Sqlite database from S3, it is necessary to set the
+$SQLITE_FILE_PATH environment variable rather than $S3_OBJECT_ARN.

 **Prerequisites**